 - 5.1 All players must wear an identical team jersey. - 5.2 Each player must have a number permanently fixed on the front and back of the jersey.
-Numbers must be 1, 2, 3, 4, 5, 6,7, 8 or 9 and must be a minimum of 18 cm high.
-To accommodate unique circumstances, a one-time exception to number size may be approved by the Technical Delegate.
+Numbers must be 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18 or 19 and must be a minimum of 10 cm high on the front of the jersey and minimum of 18 cm high on the back of the jersey.
 The number must not be tucked into the shorts, covered by padding or otherwise obscured from the view of referees or table officials.
-Failure to comply with any of these requirements will result in a team penalty for delay of game. - 5.3 Players can have their nationality and/or name written on the back of the jersey.
-The size of letters cannot exceed 7 cm unless approved by the Technical Delegate. - 5.4 Clothing, equipment and padding must not extend more than 10 cm in any direction from the body.
-Players are only authorized to play in uniforms described in these rules or in a uniform approved by the Technical Delegate under rules 5.1, 5.2, 5.3, 5.4) of these rules. - 5.5 At the Paralympic Games the game jersey, trousers and socks worn by all competitors on a team must be identical and meet all advertising standards as required by the International Paralympic Committee.
+The number on the front has to be placed in the chest area of a jersey.
+Numbers must have a high contrast in relation to the jersey.
+Failure to comply with any of these requirements will result in a financial penalty to be paid to Technical Delegate of 100,00 €. - 5.3 Players can have their nationality and/or name written on the back of the jersey.
+The size of letters cannot exceed 7 cm unless approved by the Technical Delegate. - 5.4 Teams are allowed to have logos of their national team/federation on the front of their jersey or the sleeve.
+These logos can't be bigger than 50 squere centimetre. - 5.5 In IBSA sanctioned tournaments teams are allowed to present sponsors on their jersey.
+Sponsor logos can be placed on the front of the jersey and/or on the sleeves.
+A logo can't be bigger than 450 square centimetre (front) or 50 square centimetre (sleeve). - 5.6 Clothing, equipment and padding must not extend more than 10 cm in any direction from the body.
+Players are only authorized to play in uniforms described in these rules or in a uniform approved by the Technical Delegate under rules 5.1, 5.2, 5.3, or 5.4. - 5.7 At the Paralympic Games the game jersey, trousers and socks worn by all competitors on a team must be identical and meet all advertising standards as required by the International Paralympic Committee.
 Due to the contractual nature of advertising requirements, non-compliant uniform items will not be permitted on the court.
-Failure to comply with this requirement will result in a team penalty for delay of game and the player will not be permitted to play. - 5.6 At the IBSA Goalball World Championships the game jersey, trousers and socks worn by all competitors in a team must be identical and meet all advertising standards as required by the International Blind Sports Federation (IBSA).
-Due to the contractual nature of advertising requirements, non-compliant uniform items will not be permitted on the court.
-Failure to comply with this requirement will result in a team penalty for delay of game and the player will not be permitted to play. - 5.7 Any padding or other external items placed on the head may not interfere with eyeshade positioning or function.
-Failure to comply with this will result in a delay of game penalty.
+Non-compliant players will not be permitted to play. - 5.8 At all IBSA sanctioned tournaments the game jersey, trousers and socks worn by all competitors in a team must be identical and meet all advertising standards as required by IBSA. - 5.9 Any padding or other external items placed on the head may not interfere with eyeshade positioning or function.
+By failure to this regulation, a player is not allowed to take part in the game. - 5.10 Teams must have additional uniforms available in case of blood.
+Teams will replace blood stained uniform items with items of the same design and colours as the uniform item being replaced.
+If an additional uniform item is needed but not available, the player needing the uniform item will not be permitted to play for the remainder of the game.

-- 5.8 Teams must have additional uniforms available in case of blood.
-Teams will replace blood stained uniform items with one that has the same design and colours as the part of the uniform that is replaced.
-Failure to comply with this will result in a Team Penalty Delay of Game. - 5.9 Teams must also have two sets of jerseys to serve as their home team jersey and their visitor team jersey.
+5.11 Teams must also have two sets of jerseys to serve as their home team jersey and their visitor team jersey.
 The two jerseys will be clearly different in their colour combinations.